hhu-stups/prob2_ui/src/main/helpsources/help_en/Main Menu/Advanced/SimB.md

 - `Load SimB traces` to open a directory which contains timed traces
 - `Load External Simulation` to open an external simulation, e.g., a simulation of a reinforcement learning agent in its environment

-In the first steps, we focus on the standard option to load a SimB configuration only.
+In the following, we focus on the standard option to load a SimB configuration.
+The other options, i.e., `Load SimB traces` and `Load External Simulation` work in the same way.

 ![Open Simulation via `Open File` button and `Load SimB Configuration` button](images/Open_Simulation_2.png)

-A SimB simulation can be open via the `Open File` leading to a context menu with the three aforementioned option.
+A SimB simulation can be opened via the `Open File`.
+This leads to a context menu with the three aforementioned option.
-Clicking on the `Load SimB Configuration` button opens a File Dialog.
+Clicking on the `Load SimB Configuration` button (as shown in the Figure) opens a File Dialog.
+Clicking on the `Load SimB traces` and `Load External Simulation` buttons also open a File dialog (not shown here).

 ![Choose SimB Simulation via File Dialog](images/Open_Simulation_3.png)

-Within the file dialog, the user can choose a SimB simulation which is then loaded into SimB.
+Regarding the option to load a SimB configuration, the user can choose a SimB simulation in a `JSON presentation` in the File Dialog (shown in the Figure).
+The SimB configuration is then loaded into SimB.

+For the option to load SimB traces, the user has to choose a directory which contains the timed traces in SimB.
+For the option to load an external simulation, the user has to choose an executable file.
+Currently, it supports the `.py` format for AI simulations, particularly, reinforcement learning agents in an environment.

-The user must then switch the current SimB simulation through the `ChoiceBox` on the top-left of the SimB window.
+The user must then switch the current SimB simulation through the `ChoiceBox` on the top-left of the SimB window (shown in Figure).
+This option also works for loading a directory with a set of traces, and an external simulation similarly.

 ![Switch Current SimB Simulation via a `ChoiceBox` on Top-Left](images/Open_Simulation_4.png)